Welcome new parents! Here are some quick points to introduce you to the Pembroke 638 Algonquin Royal Canadian Air Cadets.

 - Help your child learn how to wash, iron, and take care of their cadet uniforms.
 Please do not do your child’s uniform for them, we want them to learn.

 - Encourage your cadet to follow their “chain-of-command”.
-If they’re not sure where a badge should be sewn on their uniform or what time they need to be at the Armoury for a field training exercise (FTX), after checking the website, have them call their Troop Commander; and
+If they’re not sure where a badge should be sewn on their uniform or what time they need to be at the Armoury for a field training exercise (FTX), after checking the website, have them call their Flight Commander; and

-- Keep an open communication with the corps.
+- Keep an open communication with the squadron.
 If your cadet is having a hard time, or you have a concern, please send us an email, give us a call or visit the Admin Office in person.
 All of our staff are here and committed to offering a fun program to the youth in our community.

 We are proud to be one of the few you organizations that does not charge a membership or registration fee.